dasch-swiss/dasch-service-platform/docs/services/metadata/datamodel.md

 - [ ] type of Date?
 - [ ] should we link to datasets in project, in json, after all?

-## Tasks:
-- [ ] for all classes, that have two options, simply split it into two datastructures that hold it